skovhus/jest-codemods/README.md

 	path		Files or directory to transform.
 Can be a glob like src/**.test.js

-	Only files using Tape or AVA will be converted.

 	Options
 	  --force, -f	Bypass Git safety checks and forcibly run codemods --dry, -d		Dry run (no changes are made to files)